Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Project Manager
+Entry / Progression - Project Manager

 There are many pathways to develop your skills and experience in working as a project manager.
 You can explore upskilling at any time during your learning, or additions to employment skills developed.